SanteonNL/orca/orchestrator/careplanservice/careteamservice/testdata/README.md

 Particulars:

-- An empty output file indicates to changes to CareTeam
+- An empty output file indicates no changes to CareTeam